MapsPeople/docs/README.md

 #### Why use Docker?

-Creating an identical environment for testing could only be done with Docker.
+Creating an identical environment for previewing on a local machine could only be done with Docker.
 Trying to get this to run on three machines spawned three different errors with Ruby, rvm, various Gems and their dependencies, and in the end this can be mitigated by running a container that has been tested end-to-end to work with a certain set of dependencies.
 Installing Docker is a small ask compared to the hours already wasted with debugging Ruby on macOS.

+#### Docker Tips

+1. Use bash in the Docker container:

+  Run `docker run --rm --volume="$PWD:/srv/jekyll" -p 4000:4000 -it jekyll/jekyll:4.0 /bin/bash` (swap `$PWD` for `%cd%` if you're using Windows) to open a `bash shell` in the Docker container.
+This is helpful if you want to change the Jekyll command you're running in the container often, as it doesn't destroy the container once you close the command.